Problem with Squirrels ? The Solution is here

 Children could run into the dying rodent and touch it.
 Not only adults would be responsible for endangering their children’s health, but also for putting their emotional integrity at risk.
 A poisoned crawling animal is not an attractive scene for a child to contemplate.

 If this was the case then you are in need of a repellant. we highly recommend Havahart products, they work great for us.
 The poisoned squirrels will not be anywhere near your attic, garden and your children.

 Last but not least, poisoning animals is illegal in most states, apart from being an inhumane and irresponsible act which makes repellant a suitable replacement product to use.

 A Final Reflection

-If you are looking forward to achieving a successful process of squirrel extermination, look for other methods of pest control and leave the poison to some other fairy tale villain.
+If you are looking forward to achieving a more human ways of squirrel extermination, look for other methods of pest control and leave the poison to some other fairy tale villain.